-The tendons of peroneus longs and peroneus braves run from the peroneal muscles in the lateral calf to the foot.
-The peroneal muscles are involved in stabilising the foot and providing support to the ankle to prevent lateral rolling of the joint.
-Peroneal tendinitis is most commonly a result of overuse of the peroneal muscles or of inversion sprains which stretch the peroneal muscles have to work harder to stabilise the foot when it is printed.
+Peroneus’ tendons longs and peroneus braves run to the foot from the muscles at the lateral calf.
+The muscles are involved in providing support to the ankle to prevent rolling of the joint and stabilising the foot.
+Tendinitis is due to overuse of or of the muscles inversion sprains which extend the muscles must work when it’s printed to stabilise the foot.

-Running and jumping involve repeated contraction of the peroneal muscles and can lead to inflammation of their tendons.
-Runners who often run on uneven surfaces or have excessive pronation often develop peroneal tendinitis.
+Leaping and running involve contraction of the muscles and may result in inflammation of the tendons.
+Runners who run on surfaces that are uneven or have excessive pronation often develop tendinitis.

 Cause of injury

-Over-pronation of the foot during running or jumping.
-Prior ankle injury leading to an incorrect path of travel for the tendons.
+Over-pronation of the foot during leaping or running.
+Prior ankle injury leading.

 Signs and symptoms